bahmutov/todo-app-for-cyclope/readme.md

 ![Deployed application](./images/deployed.png)

 This is a single vanilla js TodoApp used for testing.
 It was taken from [https://github.com/hariramjp777/frontend-todo-app/](https://github.com/hariramjp777/frontend-todo-app/).
 Deployed to [https://todo-app-for-cyclope.netlify.app/](https://todo-app-for-cyclope.netlify.app/).

+Read the blog post [Save The Page On Test Failure](https://glebbahmutov.com/blog/cyclope-intro/)